PaddlePaddle/Paddle.js/packages/paddlejs-backend-webgl/README.md

 # paddlejs-backend-webgl

-This package is WebGL backend accelerated by GPU registered automatically after importing.[paddlejs-core](../paddlejs-core/README.md) package.
+This package is WebGL backend accelerated by GPU registered automatically after importing.

 ## Via NPM